V0XNIHILI/AE1205-Python/README.md

 ### HacBookPro

 Currently I am working on trying to make the HP Zbook Studio G5 laptops, the ones we could get with discount via the university, Mac OSX compatible.
 At the moment of writing, I have a working version with the only defects being that I can't see the battery status and that there is some form of color banding.
 If you would like to help figure out a way to fix these final issues, I would really appreciate it!

+## SaveTimeTable

+If you want to skip some classes and would like to optimize your schedule since you now have lots of gaps in your timetable, check out [SaveTimeTable](https://douwe.xyz/savetimetable/)!